Dietrich von Saucken: Later life

+Grave of von Saucken in Solln, Munich, buried with his son (killed in action in Romania during the 1944 First Jassy–Kishinev offensive) and wife Elisabeth.

 After surrendering on the Hel Peninsula, Saucken went into Soviet captivity.
-Initially he was imprisoned in the Lubyanka Building and the Oryol Prison before being transferred to the Siberian Tayshet camp in 1949.
+Initially, he was imprisoned in the Lubyanka Building and the Oryol Prison before being transferred to the Siberian Tayshet camp in 1949.
 Released from Soviet captivity in 1955, he settled in Pullach near Munich.
 He died there in 1980.